RotorHazard/RotorHazard/resources/NuclearHazard/README.md

 ## Problems

-Can't flash STM32: make sure you enabled UART and [changed config.txt](https://github.com/RotorHazard/RotorHazard/blob/main/doc/Software%20Setup.md#3-apply-changes-to-bootconfigtxt)
+Can't flash STM32: Make sure you enabled UART and [changed config.txt](https://github.com/RotorHazard/RotorHazard/blob/main/doc/Software%20Setup.md#3-apply-changes-to-bootconfigtxt)

+RXs won't change channel: There was a batch of RX carrier cards that had the alignment dot on the wrong side of the board.
+If your RXs aren't changing channels, try inserting the carrier cards backwards.
+The current gerber and all timers sold from now on have this fixed.

 ## Schematic